hiroxpepe/camel-twitter-examproject/README.md

     > cd { path to this README.md directory. }
     > mvn jetty:run

 A server be run on http://localhost:8081/

-You can access to http://localhost:8081/ on your web browser. but, web browser access is not necessary in this case.
+You can access to http://localhost:8081/ on your web browser.
+But, web browser access is not necessary in this case.

 To stop the server hit ctrl + c
 The server must keep running!